tetratelabs/wazero/RATIONALE.md

 There are other reasons such as test and debug being simpler without options: the above list is constrained to conserve space.
 It is accepted that the options pattern is common in Go, which is the main reason for documenting this decision.

+### Why aren't config types deeply structured?
+wazero's configuration types cover the three main scopes of WebAssembly use:
+* `RuntimeConfig`: This is the broadest scope, so applies also to compilation and instantiation.
+Ex.
+This controls the WebAssembly Specification Version.
+* `CompileConfig`: This affects any compilation related concerns not defined in the binary format.
+Ex.
+This controls the allocation of linear memory.
+* `ModuleConfig`: This affects modules instantiated after compilation and what resources are allowed.
+Ex.
+This defines how or if STDOUT is captured.

+We could nest configuration, for example have `ModuleConfig.SysConfig` instead of a flat definition.
+However, a flat structure is easier to work with and is also easy to discover.
+Unlike the option pattern described earlier, more configuration in the interface doesn't taint the package namespace, only `ModuleConfig`.

+That said, one might ask if we may one day need to structure `ModuleConfig`, as it could become cluttered.
+The main rationale for not doing so up front is that once a configuration structure is nested, it is harder to notice configuration sprawl.
+By keeping the config flat, it is easy to see the cognitive load we may be adding to our users.

+In other words, discomfort adding more configuration is a feature, not a bug.
+We should only add new configuration rarely, and before doing so, ensure it will be used.
+In fact, this is why we support using context fields for experimental configuration.
+By letting users practice, we can find out if a configuration was a good idea or not before committing to it, and potentially sprawling our types.

 ## Why does InstantiateModule call "_start" by default?
 We formerly had functions like `StartWASICommand` that would verify preconditions and start WASI's "_start" command.
 However, this caused confusion because both many languages compiled a WASI dependency, and many did so inconsistently.